Leather is a great choice for furniture in any home. But which is the right leather for you?

 The next best and second strongest leather is called “top-grain” leather.

-Top grain leather is similar to full-grain leather, except that the top couple millimetres have been sanded and buffed to take away imperfections to make for a more uniform finish.
+Top grain leather is similar to full-grain leather.
+But the top couple millimetres have been sanded and buffed to take away imperfections to make for a more uniform finish.

-It breathes very well and has great temperature control but it won’t be as durable as it can break down much faster.
+It breathes very well and has great temperature control.
+However, it’s not as durable as it can break down much faster than top grain leather.

 What is Split Grain?

-Split-grain leather is very similar to full-grain leather often having the same pattern discolouration but it isn’t as durable.
+Split-grain leather is very similar to full-grain leather.
+It often has the same pattern discolouration but is not as durable.

 It comes from the lower half of hides, making it softer but less tough than full-grain leather.

 Be weary!
-Most furniture items labelled “genuine leather” are most likely a covered in split-grain leather.
+Most furniture items labelled “genuine leather” can often be covered in split-grain leather.

 What is Aniline?